SigNoz/signoz/pkg/query-service/app/integrations/builtin_integrations/aws_rds_mysql/config/prerequisites.md

 To configure metrics and logs collection for an AWS RDS for MySQL, you need the following.

-### Ensure OTEL Collector is running with access to the MySQL server

 - **Ensure Credentials and permissions are set correctly**
  The components used for this integration relies on AWS SDKs, which offer a variety of ways to provide credentials, including the `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` environment variables.
  The following IAM permissions are required: